campoore2/CP-Portfolio/README.md

 ## Known Bugs

 * Bug with GH-Pages not allowing carousel to scroll.
 * Bug with GH-Pages not showing images.
+(Partially fixed, not showing Cameron Poore image.)

 ## Support and contact details